-✅ Medically reviewed by Dr. Thomas Biernacki, DPM — Board-Certified Podiatrist · Last updated April 6, 2026
+✅ Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist · Last updated April 6, 2026

 Running is one of the highest-impact activities your feet will ever endure.
 Each footstrike generates forces 2-3 times your body weight, repeated 1,500-2,000 times per mile.
-It’s remarkable that running works as well as it does — and unsurprising that nearly 70% of runners sustain a significant injury in any given year.
+It’s notable that running works as well as it does — and unsurprising that nearly 70% of runners sustain a significant injury in any given year.
 For many, the difference between running painfully and running well comes down to what’s inside their shoes.

-At Balance Foot & Ankle in Howell and Bloomfield Township, MI, we work with runners from beginning joggers to marathon athletes.
+At Balance Foot & Ankle in Howell and Bloomfield Hills, MI, we work with runners from beginning joggers to marathon athletes.
 Our podiatrists combine biomechanical gait analysis with custom 3D orthotic fabrication to address the biomechanical contributors to running injuries — not just the symptoms.

 Do Runners Need Orthotics?